Dave Loebsack: Caucus memberships

-Voting record

-Out of 1,551 total votes, Loebsack voted with the Democratic Party 90% of the time.
-He has voted consistently to protect legal access to abortion and to pass measures that instill regulations that aim to protect the environment.

 Political campaigns

 2006

 In 2006, Loebsack narrowly defeated 15-term Republican incumbent Jim Leach in one of the biggest upsets of the cycle.
 Loebsack was nominated by a special convention of the 2nd District after failing to get the required number of signatures to be on the primary ballot.
 Since there was no one qualified for the ballot, the convention was called to determine the nomination.
 The 2nd had been trending Democratic for some time (a Republican presidential candidate had not carried it since 1984), and was considered the most Democratic-leaning district in the state.
 It was taken for granted that Leach would be succeeded by a Democrat once he retired, but he was not considered particularly vulnerable due to his moderate voting record, popularity, and longtime incumbency.
 Loebsack won largely by running up an 8,395-vote margin in Johnson County, home to Iowa City.

 2008

 Loebsack was easily reelected in 2008, taking 57 percent of the vote over Mariannette Miller-Meeks, a doctor from Ottumwa and the former president of the state medical society.